-IEEE 802.15 standards specify Ultra-Wideband technology operation, which is finding adoption for numerous short-range sensing and ranging applications.
-IEEE Std 802.15.4-2020 [1] and IEEE Std 802.15.4z-2020 [2] are standards for precision ranging that are already capable of using both the 6 GHz and 7 GHz frequency bands and are increasingly used in many high value applications.
+IEEE 802.15 standards specify Ultra Wideband technology operation, which is finding adoption for numerous short-range sensing and ranging applications.
+IEEE Std 802.15.4-2020 [1] and IEEE Std 802.15.4z-2020 [2] are standards for precision ranging that are capable of using both the 6 GHz and 7 GHz frequency bands and are increasingly used in many high value applications.
 The capability of IEEE Std 802.15.4z-2020 to support secure ranging has led to a renewed interest in UWB from both industry and regulators.
-The automotive industry was the driving force behind IEEE Std 802.15.4z-2020 and also the first to include UWB in consumer products.
+The automotive industry was the driving force behind IEEE Std 802.15.4z-2020 and the first to include UWB in consumer products.
 Mobile handset makers have followed closely.
-This is generating significant economic and social value, attracting further interest which is demonstrated by the participation in the IEEE 802.15.4ab task group in IEEE 802 LMSC that is developing future UWB standards.
+This is generating significant economic and social value, attracting further interest in developing future UWB standards.

-The fact that UWB is now in consumer products has led many regulators to review the existing regulations [3].
-Many countries that previously did not have UWB regulations are now introducing doc.: IEEE 802.18-23/0014r7 them, while other regulatory bodies such as CEPT have added capabilities in response to industry demand, e.g., by introducing fixed outdoor transmissions, which were not permitted in Europe, and allowing an extra power of 10 dB for indoor operation.
+The fact that UWB is now in consumer products has led many regulators to review their existing regulations [3].
+Many countries that previously did not have UWB regulations are now introducing them, while other regulatory bodies such as CEPT have added capabilities in response to industry demand, e.g., by introducing fixed outdoor transmissions, which were not permitted in Europe, and allowing an extra power of 10 dB for indoor operation.

-&lt;sup>1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.
+1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.